InfiniStore: Elastic Serverless Cloud Storage: Abstract

 \section{Abstract}

 Cloud object storage such as AWS S3 is cost-effective and highly elastic but relatively slow, while high-performance cloud storage such as AWS ElastiCache is expensive and provides limited elasticity.
 We present a new cloud storage service called ServerlessMemory, which stores data using the memory of serverless functions.
-ServerlessMemory employs a time-window-based data placement strategy to effectively segregate old and new data and provides high elasticity, performance, and a pay-per-access cost model with extremely low cost for a new memory-based storage.
+ServerlessMemory employs a \diffVLDBcomment{sliding-window-based memory management strategy inspired by the garbage collection mechanisms used in the programming language}{time-window-based data placement strategy} to effectively segregate hot/cold data and provides \diffcomment{fine-grained}{high} elasticity, \addcomment{good} performance, and a pay-per-access cost model with extremely low cost.

-We then design and implement {\proj}\footnote{ {\proj}: Serverless I/O Nirvana.}, a persistent and elastic cloud storage system, which seamlessly couples the function-based ServerlessMemory layer with a persistent, inexpensive cloud object store layer. {\proj} enables durability despite function failures using a fast parallel recovery scheme built on the auto-scaling functionality of a FaaS (Function-as-a-Service) platform.
-We evaluate {\proj} extensively using three real-world applications and results show that {\proj} achieves $27.77\%$ and $97.30\%$ tenant-side cost reduction compared to \prelim (a serverless-function-based object cache) and AWS ElastiCache respectively, while offering pay-per-access with competitive performance.
+We then design and implement {\proj}, a persistent and elastic cloud storage system, which seamlessly couples the function-based ServerlessMemory layer with a persistent, inexpensive cloud object store layer. {\proj} enables durability despite function failures using a fast parallel recovery scheme built on the auto-scaling functionality of a FaaS (Function-as-a-Service) platform.
+We evaluate {\proj} extensively using both microbenchmarking and two real-world applications.
+Results show that {\proj} has more performance benefits for objects larger than 10 MB compared to AWS ElastiCache and Anna, and {\proj} achieves $26.25\%$ and $97.24\%$ tenant-side cost reduction compared to {\prelim} and ElastiCache, respectively.